 What: The seventh generation farm has been owned by the Gentry family for over 165 years.
 In the fall, they have a pick-your-own pumpkin patch and huge activity area, which includes: 4-acre cornfield maze, hayrides, nature trail, playground, tire swings, hands-on barn, inside maze, chickens, sheep, cows and more.

 Admission is $8 to the activity center (children 2 and under are free and seniors 65 and older are free).
-Cash and check only.
-Visiting the pumpkin patch is free.
+Cash and card are accepted.
+Free parking

 Where: 1974 New Hwy 96 W, Franklin, TN